Testbild-synth/sigma-squared/README.md

 - 2x parts from sigma main BOM
 - 1x parts from sigma² control BOM

 Github user @K-Teck-Dave let me know that if you have trouble sourcing A50k pots or have B50k lying around those will work fine instead too :)
+If you have a hard time sourcing the 1N5232 Zener diode any 5.6V zener should work.

+# Build process

+Main pcb is relatively easy and straight forward.
+Control pcb sadly is has a few tight places that are not fun to solder.
+Take care with the resistors that are between the jacks specifically.
+Since I was asked the print on the LED footprint sadly is not that clear.
+**All LEDs face left when viewing the panel.
+Anode (round part) left, Cathode right.**